Updated November 6, 2023

 An exemption exists if a person acquires the asset through inheritance, as a gift, or from a will.
 The person acquiring it transfers it (and does not sell it).
 Hence, there is no capital gain.
 In active voice, the sentence would be: “The receiver calculates the holding period for the asset from the date the original holder purchased it when they wish to sell the asset, thereby determining the type of gain.”

-When an investor earns a profit on the sale of assets such as Real estate, stocks, bonds or Mutual funds, it’s called as Capital gains.
-This is considered as Taxable income and the amount of such tax primarily depends on 2 factors:
+When an investor earns a profit on the sale of assets such as Real estate, stocks, bonds, or Mutual funds, it’s called Capital gains.
+This is considered Taxable income, and the amount of such tax primarily depends on 2 factors:

 - Income of the investor